How to Create SCCM Dynamic Collection Based on Device Type

 SCCM Collection Query for Virtual Machines (Client & Server OS)

-The below WMI Query Language ( WQL ) query will include all virtual machines in a collection.
+The following WMI Query Language ( WQL ) query will include all virtual machines in a collection.

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_COMPUTER_SYSTEM on SMS_G_System_COMPUTER_SYSTEM.ResourceId = SMS_R_System.ResourceId where SMS_G_System_COMPUTER_SYSTEM.Model like "%virtual%"